 I'm not sure of the reasons why, but some of the tools provided with older versions of Visual Studio are unable to process assemblies compiled with this flag - they report them as not being valid image files and won't continue.

-The solution is to either compile the assemblies in the traditional way, by
+The solution is to either compile the assemblies in the

-deleting the flag from the
+traditional way, by deleting the flag from the

-that is specifically designed for use with these assemblies.
+designed for use with these assemblies.

 Last week I was performing an automated test run of a product suite.
 The tests are written using MSTest and are shelled by a custom application that takes care of instrumenting assemblies for code coverage, running the code coverage daemon, running the tests, analysing the results and then producing a nice report for QA.
 Originally written in 2009 using Visual Studio 2008 it was incrementally updated to Visual Studio 2013 and has been untouched for a few years whilst successive versions of Visual Studio roll by.